Department Vision, Mission & Values

 Mission: To advance health through innovation and excellence in pharmacy education, training, research, patient care and community service in diverse populations.

-The College of Pharmacy's Department of Clinical Sciences and Administration is chaired by Professor Kevin W. Garey, Pharm.D., M.S., FASHP, with Clinical Associate Professor Lynn Simpson, Pharm.D., serving as Department Vice Chair.
+The College of Pharmacy's Department of Pharmacy Practice and Translational Research is chaired by Professor Kevin W. Garey, Pharm.D., M.S., FASHP, FIDSA, FCCP, with Clinical Associate Professor Julianna Fernandez, Pharm.D., BCPS, BCGP, serving as Assistant Department Chair.

-The department's tenured or tenure-track faculty members provide clinical service and conduct nationally and internationally recognized translational research in the areas of critical care medicine, infectious diseases, oncology.
-The research group occupies approximately 4,000 square feet of laboratory space in the Texas Medical Center with core expertise in:
+The department's tenured or tenure-track research faculty members provide clinical service and conduct nationally and internationally recognized translational research in the areas of critical care medicine, infectious diseases, cardiology, geriatrics and oncology.
+The research group offers core expertise in such areas as: